DataLab and Spyder: a perfect match#

 Note

-If we had executed the script using Spyder debugger and set a breakpoint in the generate_2d_data function, we would have seen the generated 1D arrays in DataLab at each iteration: since DataLab is executed in a separate process, we would have been able to manipulate the data in DataLab while the algorithm is paused in Spyder.
+If we had executed the script using the Spyder debugger and set a breakpoint in the generate_2d_data function, we would have seen the generated 1D arrays in DataLab at each iteration.
+Since DataLab runs in a separate process, we would have been able to interact with the data in DataLab while the algorithm is paused in Spyder.